Table of Contents

 diagnostics developer mode 1

-Developer mode diagnostic panel
+Developer mode diagnostics panel

 diagnostics developer mode 2

-The diagnostic panel functions are as follows:
+The diagnostics panel functions are as follows:

-• Toggle: switches SessionDump message display
+• Toggle: toggle SessionDump message display

-• rec: starts/stops eif recording
+• rec: start/stop eif recording

-• rec: starts/stops eed recording
+• rec: start/stop eed recording

 Modify developer mode switch